Best dividend mega-cap stocks to invest in 2025

 However, prospective investors should weigh the following challenges:

-- Cyclical Industry: The aerospace sector experiences significant volatility tied to economic cycles, airline profitability, and travel demand, creating unpredictable revenue patterns that can impact growth projections.
+- Cyclical Industry Exposure: The aerospace sector experiences significant volatility tied to economic cycles, airline profitability, and travel demand, creating unpredictable revenue patterns that can impact growth projections.

-- R&D Investment: Developing next-generation aircraft engines requires massive capital investments in research, testing, and certification processes that can span decades, creating substantial upfront costs.
+- R&D Investment Requirements: Developing next-generation aircraft engines requires massive capital investments in research, testing, and certification processes that can span decades, creating substantial upfront costs.

-- Regulatory Risks: Operating across multiple international jurisdictions exposes GE Aerospace to complex aviation safety regulations, environmental standards, and trade policies that can impact operations and market access.
+- Regulatory Risk Exposure: Operating across multiple international jurisdictions exposes GE Aerospace to complex aviation safety regulations, environmental standards, and trade policies that can impact operations and market access.

 - Supply Chain Vulnerabilities: Global supply chain disruptions, material shortages, and supplier quality issues can significantly impact production schedules, delivery timelines, and customer relationships across markets.